main.rs in Spotify

 │ │ └── .gitignore

-Verified that cargo build
+Verified that cargo build and cargo run

 execute properly from the correct directories.